deltacodepl/retryjoin.pl/data/blog/aws-django-helm-eks.md

   ]
 ```

-nad policy that allows us to do this:
+and iam group for our admin users, with policy that allows us to do this:

 ```json
 policy = jsonencode({